 Lawsuits can seriously cost you or your business, in the form of significant financial penalties, loss of employment or liquor license, or even jail sentences.
 Your agent will set you up with the proper liquor liability coverage based on Alaska's unique laws.
 They'll also explain the costs associated with each level of coverage.

 Make Sure Your Restaurant Has Wildfire Coverage in Alaska

-Despite what you may think, Alaska's most common natural disasters are actually wildfires.
+Alaska's most common natural disasters are actually wildfires.
 In fact, in 2015 alone, more than 700 fires plagued the state.
 That being said, it's imperative to make sure that your restaurant insurance package includes coverage for wildfires.